Explaining the smishing (SMS phishing), vishing and SIM card swap and theft scams

 I lost £17,500 in ‘vishing’ scam – because ‘I didn’t watch The One Show’ –

 The SIM card swap scam uses the ability of the thieves to cancel the SIM card for someone’s mobile phone by using personal information obtained from the social media or purchased from cyber criminals.

 For example, if a mobile phone is reported as lost or stolen, Vodafone used to require on the name, address and date of birth of the account holder in order to cancel an existing SIM card and issue a new one.
 If thieves have that information, they could report a phone as lost or stolen and get the new SIM card delivered to their address.
 Unbelievable but true.

-The important thing to remember is that your phone stops working because the phone company involved cancels your SIM card when it issues a new one.
+The important thing to remember is that your phone stops working because the phone company involved has moved your phone number to another phone provider or it cancels your SIM card when it issues a new one.
 Therefore, if your phone stops working and you use it to do banking, contact your phone company immediately.

 The thieves would then use a phishing or smishing scam in order to obtain the phone owner’s bank account’s user name and password.
 Then, all the thieves need to clean out a bank account is the login code that most banks provide via the account holder’s mobile phone, which they would have in their possession.
 Having someone’s SIM card in any unlocked phone makes it possible to use that phone account as if you are the real owner.

 Note that a PayPal account, which can be linked to bank and credit card accounts, and an Amazon account only requires an email address and password to log into it.
 Therefore, you must be particularly careful never to provide that information to anyone.